NathanHarrington/dotfiles/README.md

     echo "Test mail to local" | mail -s "Test local" nharrington echo "Test mail to gmail" | mail -s "Test gmail" username@domain

+### Sound specific configurations

+    See the notes in sound_control/README.md for details on how to configure a Bose QuietControl 30 headset with bluetooth, and for using cmus.

 ### Hardware specific configurations

     Logitech Performance MX Mouse